Anna Nicole SmithNovember 25, 2019

 Before we go any further, please follow me on social media.
 Subscribe to my newsletter if you would like to learn more about astrology from a fully qualified professional.
 I’m active on Facebook (@growingpainsadolescence), Twitter and Instagram.
 If you’d like to have a chart reading, please book via my products page.
 My book “Growing Pains” is also available for purchase here.
 Don’t forget there are lots of astrology conferences happening all over the world.
 I update my website with new articles on Monday and Saturdays.

 As he is the son of veteran comedians/actors Jerry Stiller and Anne Meara, it seems almost inevitable that Ben would become a Hollywood player.
 However, as we all know, parental success is no guarantee of the child’s success.

-Not much is written about Ben’s life as an adolescent–other than he celebrated both Christmas and Hanukkah in his household (dad was Jewish and mum had converted from Catholicism) and he had a Bar Mitzvah.
-That alone rather nicely demonstrates the dual nature of the mutable signs.
+Not much is written about Ben’s life as an adolescent–other than he celebrated both Christmas and Hanukkah in his household.
+His dad was Jewish and his mum had converted from Catholicism.
+However, he had a Bar Mitzvah.
+This alone rather nicely demonstrates the dual nature of the mutable signs.

 Copyright: Alex Trenoweth, 2015

 About the Astrologer

 voted Best International Astrologer, 2015 for her dynamic presentation on

 Astrology and Education.
 Her book, “Growing Pains” is